pkimes/sigclust2/README.md

 ### <a name="issues"></a> Issues
-The current implementation is unable to complete in reasonable time for datasets with large $n$ (e.g. $>200$) due to the computational time needed to perform hierarchical clustering on each Monte Carlo simulated dataset.
-Some increase in speed is possible using the `gputools::gpuDistClust`, but this requires having access to a GPU processor.
+The current implementation takes a few mintues to complete for datasets with moderately 'large' data (e.g. ~5min for n>400, d>2000) due to the  computational time needed to perform hierarchical clustering on each Monte Carlo simulated dataset.
+Some increase in speed is possible using the `gputools::gpuDistClust` function, but this requires having access to a GPU processor.
+Implementation of a 'short stopping' rule when all current branches return non-significant results should also reduce the amount of time required by the algorithm.

 ### <a name="status"></a> Status